By chance, in

 company.
 This unit quickly knocked

-out two more machine guns and took a key prisoner.
+out two machine gun placements and took a key prisoner.

-Company E under Spalding was aided in the advance by
+Company E under Spalding had been aided in

 covering fire from Dawson's Company G on the other